Palm Garden of Pinellas Nursing Home Abuse Lawsuits and Citations: Failure to to Comply with Infection Prevention Requirements

-After a COVID-19 visit for Palm Garden of Pinellas, the nursing home facility was cited for failing to comply with infection prevention and control requirements.
+After a COVID-19 visit to Palm Garden of Pinellas, the nursing home facility was cited for failing to comply with infection prevention and control requirements.
 This facility was also discussed in a past blog post, which you can read here.

 Based on observation, interview, policy and procedure, standard precautions, and the Centers for Disease Control and Prevention, the facility did not ensure the following: